An Introduction to Quantum Computing, Without the Physics: Introduction

+The quantum computing literature refers to a Hilbert space, typically denoted ${\cal H}$, rather than a complex Euclidean space $\C^n$.
+However, the material discussed in this tutorial does not require any property of Hilbert spaces that is not already present in complex Euclidean spaces, hence we stick to the more familiar concept.

+We will work extensively with binary strings, using the following definitions. \begin{definition} For any integer $q > 0$, we denote by $\vj \in \{0,1\}^q$ a binary string on $q$ digits, where we use the arrow to emphasize that $\vj$ is a string of binary digits rather than an integer.
+Given $\vj \in \{0,1\}^q$, we denote its $k$-th digit by $\vj_k$. \end{definition} We use the notation $\v{0}$ to denote the all-zero binary string, and $\v{1}$ to denote the all-one binary string; the size of these strings will always be clear from the context.
+We use a little-endian convention for binary strings, i.e., the first digit is the most significant one.
+Thus, the binary string $\vj \in \{0,1\}^q$ corresponds to the decimal number $\sum_{k=1}^q \vj_k 2^{q-k}$.

-To work with the binary representation of integer numbers, we use the following definitions. \begin{definition} For any integers $q > 0$ and $0 \le j \le 2^q-1$, we denote by $jB_q \in \{0,1\}^q$ the vector containing the binary representation of $j$ on $q$ digits. \end{definition} \begin{definition} For any integers $q > 0$ and $0 \le j \le 2^q-1$, $0 \le k \le 2^q-1$, we denote by $j \oplus_q k$ the bitwise modulo 2 addition (bitwise XOR), defined as:
+In the rest of this tutorial, as is frequent in the quantum computing literature, we use $\vj \in \{0,1\}^q$ to index the elements of $2^q$-dimensional vectors; such an index is well defined because $\{0,1\}^q$ has $2^q$ elements. \begin{definition} For any integer $q > 0$ and binary strings $\vj, \vk \in \{0,1\}^q$, we denote by $\vj \oplus \vk$ the bitwise modulo 2 addition of $q$-digit strings (bitwise XOR), defined as: